mankai-amine/marketplace/README.md

-# ShopTillYouDrop : A full-stack web application for a marketplace
+# ShopTillYouDrop : A full-stack web application for a Marketplace
 ## Technologies:
 - Spring Boot (with Spring Security, Spring Web, Spring Data JPA)
 - MySQL